fish-shell/fish-shell/README.md

     xcodebuild install
     sudo ditto /tmp/fish.dst /

+## Help, it didn't build!

+If fish reports that it could not find curses, try installing a curses development package and build again.

+On Debian or Ubuntu you want:

+	sudo apt-get install libncurses5-dev libncursesw5-dev

+on RedHat, CentOS, or Amazon EC2:

+    sudo yum install ncurses-devel

 ## Packages for Linux

 Nightly builds for several Linux distros can be downloaded from <http://download.opensuse.org/repositories/home:/siteshwar/>

+## Switching to fish

+If you wish to use fish as your default shell, use the following command:

+	chsh -s /usr/local/bin/fish

+chsh will prompt you for your password, and change your default shell.

+To switch your default shell back, you can run:

+	chsh -s /bin/bash

+Substitute /bin/bash with /bin/tcsh or /bin/zsh as appropriate.

 ## Contact Us